Thu 04 Dec 2025 04:48

 CAN I LEAVE MY CHILD IN THE CARE OF THE COACHES AND LEAVE THE CLUB GROUNDS DURING TRAINING?

-WHAT ARE THE REGISTRATION COSTS?
+WHAT ARE THE MEMBERSHIP COSTS?

 HOW DO THE MEMBER FEES GET SPENT?